manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 -h, --help                           Show the help message and exit
 ```

-## Input Files and Output
+## Output Details

-- For detailed description on input files and the output generated, please use the help option with the scripts - `python script.py --help` OR `python script.py -h`
+- For detailed description on the output generated, please use the help option with the scripts - `python script.py --help` OR `python script.py -h`

 ## Metadata files